Dinorush/TitanDebug/README.md

 ConVar settings are applied at match start, so changes made in-game won't apply until the match is restarted.
 Details about what bug(s) each ConVar fixes are listed in the `mod.json`.

+### Mod Settings

+Additionally, for players using a local server (i.e. no dedicated server), the mod settings integration can be used instead.
+However, the descriptiveness of each setting is rather limited due to the space given.

 ### Reporting Bugs

 If you find any crashes/bugs, you can contact me on the Northstar discord @dinorush.